ory/docs/docs/kratos/concepts/index.md

 ### Bring your own Identity Schema(s)

-Sometimes it is necessary to store more than one type of identity in your
+Sometimes it's necessary to store more than one type of identity in your
 system:

 - A customer that uses email + password to login, and needs to set a birthdate;